 Yes, if she hasn’t already to some degree, she’s learning on the fly to take care of herself without any of your help.
 When you finally get that text, it may be a request to deposit more money into her account or to send her something she forgot.
 And then the phone is silent once again.
 She’s making friends and getting a taste of something you’ve long since forgotten: Freedom.
 Oh it will get easier for her and you, but it will never be the same.

 Hayley played travel ball the summer after her freshman year and it was a lot of fun.
-Despite offers to play 23u, she chose not to play this past summer.
+Despite offers to play 23u, she chose not to play that summer.
 She came home, traveled with me to a few of my team’s tournaments and then did something she was never able to do before: She just hung out with her friends and family.
 From the age of 10 her summers revolved around softball.

-She was only 4 hours away the past two years at Ball State.
+She was only 4 hours away the first two years at Ball State.
 Valdosta State is 15 hours away.
-We helped her move in before, but this year two of her best friends packed up her car and drove with her down to Georgia.
+We helped her move in before, but for VSU two of her best friends packed up her car and drove with her down to Georgia.
 They stayed for several days helping her move into the house she’s sharing with a teammate and graduate assistant coach.
 A few days later she woke up with a 103 fever.
 Her friends took her to the clinic and cared for her until she began feeling better.
 They flew home at the end of the week, just before the team’s cell phone free team-building weekend began.
 Classes began Monday.

 Yes.
 Time flies, they grow up and move out.
-My oldest daughter Lindsay moved to Austin, Texas 5 years ago.
+My oldest daughter Lindsay moved to Austin, Texas in 2010.
 My middle daughter Brooke lives nearby and Hayley’s in Georgia.
 I guess being scattered across the country is the new norm?
 Never would I have dreamed that this is how things would be 10 years ago.
 Maybe the next time you’re taking your little girl to practice, a lesson or game, you won’t see her as your softball player.
 You’ll see her for something she’ll always be long after her playing days are over: Your Daughter.

 I hope this perspective helps all of you enjoy the journey you’re on right now a little bit more, because you're gonna miss this.